altocodenl/cell/readme.md

 ### Language

 - do
-   - mulitple paths in message for non-native call
+   - multiple paths in message for non-native call
+   - native calls
+      - remove eval from native calls
+      - add validations
+      - allow + for text, + - for lists/hashes (for lists, by value, for hashes, by key), % for intersection.
-   - native calls: test each of them, also with multiple arguments
+      - test each of them, also with multiple arguments
+   - test nested calls
-   - recursive calls
+   - test recursive calls
+   - test descending funarg (pass function)
+   - test ascending funarg (return function)
 - loop
 - error (catch)
+- query (general call to get matching paths)
 - replace (macro)

 ### Database